 This method can be used to help public health officials and their partners develop HIV care continuum models that better contextualize HIV in the United States for resource allocation purposes [12,13].
 It can, for example, be used in future efforts comparing more traditional surveillance methods (eg, eHARS) with newer social media techniques (eg, Twitter, Google Flu Trends, HealthTweets) or in exploring patient in- and out-migration, which remains a large knowledge gap in HIV epidemiology [14-16].
 Moreover, since large metropolitan regions experience high levels of person movements, such areas may provide fruitful grounds for further examination of mobility in HIV care using this novel approach [17].
-Lastly, this technology is applicable to public health data sharing outside of HIV disease surveillance, and the authors have already began to explore applications to other infectious disease data.
+Lastly, this technology is applicable to public health data sharing outside to improve HIV surveillance data for public health action.
+This approach can provide a more effective bridge between data and care in public health and may be applied to other purposes.